SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 2.2 Synthesis terminology

-The synth terminology used in SFe64 version 4.00 is broadly the same as the E-mu(r) SF2.04 standard, with these additions:
+The synth terminology used in SFe64 version 4.00 is broadly the same as the E-mu® SF2.04 standard, with these additions:

 - AWE64 - The successor to the famous AWE32, added things like waveguide synthesis.
 Used the EMU8000 synthesizer chip, like the preceding AWE32.
 Available in "Value" or "Gold" versions.

 - DAHDSR - Stands for Delay, attack, hold, decay, sustain, release.
 The six-step envelope system used in SF and SFe.

-- EMU10K1—The successor to the EMU8000, designed by E-mu(r) for the Creative Labs SB Live!.
+- EMU10K1—The successor to the EMU8000, designed by E-mu® for the Creative Labs SB Live!.

-- EMU10K2 - An update to the EMU10K1, designed by E-mu(r) for the Creative Labs SB Audigy.
+- EMU10K2 - An update to the EMU10K1, designed by E-mu® for the Creative Labs SB Audigy.

-- EMU20K1 - The successor to the EMU10K2, designed by E-mu(r) for the Creative Labs SB X-Fi.
+- EMU20K1 - The successor to the EMU10K2, designed by E-mu® for the Creative Labs SB X-Fi.

 - EMU20K2—An update to the EMU20K1, please refer [here](https://en.wikipedia.org/wiki/Sound_Blaster_X-Fi) for information on SB X-Fi cards that include it.